 Landlords’ Rights & Responsibilities in Virginia

-As a landlord in Virginia, you enjoy the following rights under the Virginia landlord-tenant laws.
+As a rental property owner in Virginia, you enjoy the following rights under Virginia Law.
 The right to:

-- Evict a tenant who violates a term of the lease agreement, such as not paying rent when it falls due.
+- Evict a tenant following the proper legal process if they violate a term of the lease agreement, such as unpaid rent.

 - Require tenants to pay a security deposit that’s equivalent to 2x the monthly rent when first moving in.
 And to make appropriate deductions on the deposit for certain lease violations.